Aliases for NDUFA13 Gene

 GeneCards Summary for NDUFA13 Gene

 NDUFA13 (NADH:Ubiquinone Oxidoreductase Subunit A13) is a Protein Coding gene.
-Diseases associated with NDUFA13 include Thyroid Carcinoma, Hurthle Cell and Differentiated Thyroid Carcinoma.
+Diseases associated with NDUFA13 include Mitochondrial Complex I Deficiency, Nuclear Type 28 and Thyroid Carcinoma, Hurthle Cell.
 Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
-GO annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and NADH dehydrogenase activity.
-An important paralog of this gene is ENSG00000258674.
+Gene Ontology (GO) annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and NADH dehydrogenase activity.

-Accessory subunit of the mitochondrial membrane respiratory chain NADH dehydrogenase (Complex I), that is believed not to be involved in catalysis.
+Accessory subunit of the mitochondrial membrane respiratory chain NADH dehydrogenase (Complex I), that is believed not to be involved in catalysis (PubMed:27626371).
 Complex I functions in the transfer of electrons from NADH to the respiratory chain.
-The immediate electron acceptor for the enzyme is believed to be ubiquinone.
+The immediate electron acceptor for the enzyme is believed to be ubiquinone (PubMed:27626371).
 Involved in the interferon/all-trans-retinoic acid (IFN/RA) induced cell death.
 This apoptotic activity is inhibited by interaction with viral IRF1.
 Prevents the transactivation of STAT3 target genes.
-May play a role in CARD15-mediated innate mucosal responses and serve to regulate intestinal epithelial cell responses to microbes.
+May play a role in CARD15-mediated innate mucosal responses and serve to regulate intestinal epithelial cell responses to microbes (PubMed:15753091).